 Start with the wheels straight ahead and apply light pressure to the accelerator to avoid spinning the wheels.
-On coaches equipped with Automatic Traction Control (all coaches except for the Breda), the system will signal the engine to reduce torque to limit wheel spin and provide improved traction.
+On coaches equipped with Automatic Traction Control, the system will signal the engine to reduce torque to limit wheel spin and provide improved traction.